Who Are the Millennials?

 These generations are nothing if not genuine and transparent.
 They won’t buy bullshit unless they love the game Cards Against Humanity, and even then it’s a one-off.
 Brands must speak to the hearts, minds, and belief systems that drive Millennials and Gen-Zers.
 Think about it- how does it feel when someone a decade or two older than you uses a term that you have never heard of, or only heard once upon a time in I Love Lucy, like Daddy-O?
 Do you cringe a little?
 I do.
 It’s not that I don’t want to connect with older generations, but when they use old terminology, it feels that they are not working to connect with me or younger generations.

 A brand’s marketing duty is to meet customers where they are, and often that refers to images, videos, models, copy, and more.
 For example, “GE has been partnering with influencers to target Gen Z and Alpha because they are the next employees or engineers that will work at the organization, or might even be its next customers or investors.”
 (PR Weekly)

 - Use Millennial and Gen-Z Influencers in your campaigns – they listen to their peers

 - Incorporate fresh, generation-relevant terminology in your campaign’s copy

 - Build a market within these audiences if you don’t have one yet

 - Think: live stream, Snapchat, Vine, and other newer social media modalities

 A Final Word:

-Brands do not have to throw out their primary consumer focus entirely simply because the newer generations are ideal customers, but think: expanded audience.
+Brands do not have to throw out their primary consumer focus entirely simply because the newer generations are ideal customers, but think: an expanded audience.
 Nothing has changed much in recent years from the 1980’s or 1990’s – kids, teenagers, and young adults remain some of the most profitable consumers out there.
 The difference now is the internet and prolific use by younger generations.
-This fact makes influencer marketing an ideal conduit when brands wish to reach their young audience.
+This fact makes micro influencer marketing an ideal conduit when brands wish to reach their young audience.